 Application for passports should be made within the statutory limit (within 6 months of birth or before 31 December in the year of birth, whichever is the later).
 In accordance to Horse Passport Regulations, CHS is required to report an application received outside the statutory limit.

 Late Passport Application

 Passports may still be acquired for horses older than the passport deadline, provided there is no existing passport for the animal.
 The horse must have a microchip implanted by a Veterinary Surgeon.
-In accordance to Horse Passport Regulations, CHS will stamp Section IX Part II with declaration that the horse is not intended for human consumption.
+In accordance to Horse Passport Regulations, CHS will stamp the relevant section of the passport with the declaration that the horse is not intended for human consumption.

 Change of Ownership

 The horse passport does not constitute proof of ownership of the horse.
 It is a requirement under the Horse Passport Legislation to register a change of ownership with the relevant Passport Issuing Organisation (PIO) within 30 days of acquiring a horse.
 It is an offense to sell a horse without a passport.
 Sale of any horse should not be completed if the passport has not been provided.
 The passport must match the horse in question.
 If the purchaser does not receive the horse's passport, they will also be committing an offence when transporting the horse to its new home.
 To notify change of ownership for horses with a CHS issued passport, please forward the new owner details along with the passport and the appropriate fee to CHS.

 In accordance to Horse Passport Regulations, CHS is required to report a failure of a new owner to update owner details within 30 days.